richarrd92/richarrd92/README.md

 # NOTICE
-School-related projects are kept private due to academic integrity concerns.
-Reach out to get Access
+School-related projects are not publicly available due to concerns regarding academic integrity.
+Please contact me directly for access.